WeDontPanic/Jotoba/docs/api/suggestions.md

 * **Notes:**

   Each server has a set timeout for how long search suggestion queries are alowed to run until they time out.
 This may vary from instance to instance.
+Default is set to 100ms